tianshuichen/Wavelet-like-Auto-Encoder/README.md

 	}

 ### Concact
-Feel free to contact me if you have any question (Tianshui chen tianshuichen@gmail.com)
+Feel free to contact me if you have any question (Tianshui Chen tianshuichen@gmail.com)